MDSADABWASIM/ML-Project/README.md

 ## Installing minishift to run openshift locally | Day 97-98

-## Installed minishift successfully working on deployment| Day 99
+## Installed minishift successfully working on deployment | Day 99

+## Started to work on jupyter notebook deployment in openshift environment | Day 100